pikvm/pikvm/pages/Community_FAQ.md

 <br/><br/>[Back to the Top](https://github.com/pikvm/pikvm/blob/master/pages/Community_FAQ.md#Index)

 ### Why do I keep getting a different IP?
+- You can do 2 of the following actions:
 - Add to, /etc/systemd/network/eth0.network
 ```
 [DHCP]
 ClientIdentifier=mac
 ```
-- Reserve the DHCP ip in your server/router
+- OR reserve the DHCP ip in your server/router

 <br/><br/>[Back to the Top](https://github.com/pikvm/pikvm/blob/master/pages/Community_FAQ.md#Index)